Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: A Syllogistic Proof System

-\paragraph{Types of Syllogisms} We define a syllogism as an inference from a set of premises (or knowledge base) to a conclusion.
-Unlike classical syllogisms, which typically involve two premises, we consider more complex inferences that may involve multiple premises connected through chains of $A$-formulas.
+We define a syllogism as an inference from a set of premises, referred to as a knowledge base, to a conclusion.

-\begin{definition}[Inference] Let $\mathcal{F}$ be a set of formulas (\emph{premises}) and let $F$ be a formula (\emph{conclusion}).
-We write $\mathcal{F} \vdash F$, to denote that $F$ is derivable (or provable) from $\mathcal{F}$, if there exists a formal proof of $F$ from $\mathcal{F}$. \end{definition}

-\begin{definition}[Proof] The following is a mutually recursive definition to characterize formal proofs for a set of formulas using tree notation.
-A \emph{proof} $\D$ is one of the following three types: \begin{itemize} \item[(i)] \emph{Trivial proof}: every $F \in \mathcal{F}$ is a proof from $\mathcal{F}$
+\begin{definition}[Proof] The following is a mutually recursive definition to characterize formal proofs from a set of formulas using tree notation.
+A \emph{proof} $\D$ of a hypothesis $H$ from a set of premises $\mathcal{F}$ is one of the following three types: \begin{enumerate}[label=(\roman*), leftmargin=*, itemsep=0.5em] \item \emph{Trivial proof}: for every $H \in \mathcal{F}$, the following tree is a proof of $H$ from $\mathcal{F}$